adeschene/rust_text-game/README.md

 This is currently the extent of the in-game functionality.

+## Writeup

+In addition to the information in this README, a more in depth analysis and writup can be found by looking at the file Rust_Text_Game_WriteUp.pdf.

 ## Goals for this project
 Implementation plans -- some more realistic than others -- in no particular order.
 - Add more items